Fire Resistant/ Survival Cable

 We have talked about insulations/jacketing so which is better whether we go for Heat Resistant Poly Vinyl Chloride, Polyethylene, XLPE or Silicon let’s talk about each one of them and their features

-PVC – Heat Resistant Poly Vinyl Chloride which has got excellent electrical insulating properties or dielectric strength but due to presence of chloride it has got a drawback that is on decomposition it emits halogen gas bad for environment .
+PVC – Heat Resistant Poly Vinyl Chloride which has got excellent electrical insulating properties or dielectric strength but due to the presence of chloride it has got a drawback that is on decomposition it emits halogen gas bad for the environment .

 PE- Polyethylene has got poor fire resistance properties but adding certain fillers of both halogenated and halogen free its fire resistance can be improved significantly.